twolfson/nightlife/cities/california_san-francisco.md

 - Packed in some spots, free in others
 - Pop music

+## OddJob
+- Bar
+- No cover
+- Cocktail focused
+- $10 for mixed drink

 ## Origin
 - Long line with bottle-service only entry
     - Did not go in due to this